MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Related Works

 \subsection{3D Human Pose Estimation in Video}

 Estimating 3D human pose only from 2D human pose sequences is the common paradigm for 3D human pose estimation in video and has been thoroughly explored in recent years.
-Pavllo~\etal~\cite{pavllo20193d} leverage dilated temporal convolutions with semi-supervised way to improve 3D pose estimation in videos.
-Martinez~\etal~\cite{martinez2017simple} propose an MLP-based network on lifting 2D to 3D poses.
+Pavllo~\etal ~\cite{pavllo20193d} leverage dilated temporal convolutions with semi-supervised way to improve 3D pose estimation in videos.
+Martinez~\etal~\cite{martinez2017simple} propose an MLP-based network for lifting 2D to 3D poses.
 Transformer-based networks achieve state-of-the-art performance recently.
-Zheng~\etal~\cite{zheng20213d} is the first to introduce a transformer into 3D human pose estimation task.
+Zheng~\etal~\cite{zheng20213d} is the first to introduce a transformer into a 3D human pose estimation task.
 Li~\etal~\cite{li2022mhformer} propose a multi-hypothesis transformer that learns spatio-temporal representations of multiple plausible pose hypotheses.
-Zhao~\etal~\cite{zhao2023poseformerv2} aim to alleviate the negative effect from the length of the input joint sequences and the quality of detected 2D joints in the human pose transformer.
-Those prior arts show the effectiveness of transformer architectures for 3D human pose estimation task in video.
-We take the successful experiences to design our network.
+Those prior arts show the effectiveness of transformer architectures for 3D human pose estimation tasks in video.
+We take successful experiences to design our network.